NautheraServiceAccount

 metadata:

-name: payment-service-sa-credentials
+name: payment-service-secret

 namespace: payments-prod